 But as we enter the peak season for electronic goods such as smartphones and tablets, NAND flash chip suppliers are struggling to keep up with demand and that in turn has caused this unexpected increase in price.

-At USB Makers we are working closely with our suppliers to keep our prices as steady as possible, but until the market evens out we will see some price increases in the foreseeable future.
+We are work closely with our suppliers to keep our prices as steady as possible, but until the market evens out we will see some price increases in the foreseeable future.